IVSoftware/grid-view-double-click-00/README.md

-Your question is **How to get value of Row Double-Click Row in GridView**.
-I [reproduced]() your issue using a minimal form and I believe the problem is coming from the [as](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/type-testing-and-cast#as-operator) operator.
-When I replaced the call with an explicit cast it seems to work.
+Your question is **How to get value of Row Double-Click Row in GridView** (DevExpress).

+I [reproduced](https://github.com/IVSoftware/grid-view-double-click-00.git) your issue using a minimal form and I believe the problem is coming from the [as](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/type-testing-and-cast#as-operator) operator.
+When I accessed the `GridView` using `GridControl.MainView` and explicitly cast the  `GridHitInfo` it seems to work.

     private void gridView2_DoubleClick_1(object? sender, EventArgs e)
     {